-If you approached me a year ago, and asked me how you could become an awesome content marketer, the resources and tips I’d have given you then – would be completely different than what we’ll discuss today.
+If you approached me a year ago, and asked me how you could become great at content marketing, the resources and tips I’d have given you then – would be completely different than what we’ll discuss today.

 In other words, content marketing has genuinely and drastically evolved.